datasign-tist/Project-03-Wine-Prediction-Using-MLFlow-with-Deployment/README.md

 ## Now, we will follow the workflow that will be processed for each data science project step.

 ### The Workflow Structure :
-  A. Update config.yaml
+A.  Update config.yaml.

-  B. Update schema.yaml
+B.  Update schema.yaml.

-  C. Update params.yaml
+C.  Update params.yaml.

-  D. Update the entity
+D.  Update the entity.

-  E. Update the configuration manager in src config
+E.  Update the configuration manager in src config.

-  F. Update the components
+F.  Update the components.

-  G. Update the pipeline
+G.  Update the pipeline.

-  H. Update the main.py
+H.  Update the main.py.

-  I. Update the app.py
+I.  Update the app.py.

   We will perform all our the above operations for each data-science project stage.